Ya-dola/SoftOne-Assignment/Misc/Assignment Breakdown.md

 ### Day 5

 - Restructure the UI with flex grids and css. ❓
+- Fix Loading of Previous Date when Editing Student Details
 - Implement pagination functionality for the student list in the Angular frontend.
 - Add a search bar to search for localStudents by any field in the list.
 - Implement sorting functionality for the student list.